Permutation groups arising from pattern involvement: Introduction

-This paper and its main results are organized as follows.
+The material is organized as follows.
 In Section~\ref{sec:preliminaries}, we provide basic definitions related to permutations, permutation patterns, and other notions that will be used in this paper.
-Then, in Section~\ref{sec:AtkBea}, we quote the main results from the paper by Atkinson and Beals~\cite{AtkBea2001}.
-For the sake of clarity and ease of reference, we have collected our main results in Section~\ref{sec:main-results}.
-All proofs are postponed to the remaining sections.
-We first introduce some notation and general tools for the proofs and make a few simple proofs in Section~\ref{sec:tools}.
+Then, in Section~\ref{sec:AtkBea}, we quote the main results from the paper by Atkinson and Beals~\cite{AtkBea2001} and briefly explain our main goals.
+We first introduce some notation and tools for the proofs and deal with a few special groups (symmetric and trivial groups, as well as the group generated by the descending permutation) in Section~\ref{sec:tools}.
 Each one of the remaining sections deals with a particular type of groups: alternating groups (Section~\ref{sec:alternating}), groups containing the natural cycle (Section~\ref{sec:cycle}), intransitive groups (Section~\ref{sec:intransitive}), imprimitive groups (Section~\ref{sec:imprimitive}), and, finally, primitive groups (Section~\ref{sec:primitive}).
+We make some concluding remarks in Section~\ref{sec:concluding}.